by Gregory James

 And the new-age “gurus” know this.
 They are falling all over themselves to invent the next great idea-in-a-can — that spirituality-that-won’t-interfere-with-your-life kind of thing.
 Unfortunately, there are all-too-many fluffy, pop ideas out there that sweep in to give us that quick-fix of satisfaction — feeding the ego, tricking you into imagining that you already know Truth; how could you not, after all?
 It’s simple, right?
 Sure, the Truth is simple enough, fundamentally, but aren’t we forgetting something rather important?
 Namely, how complicated we are!

 New-age videos, seminars and books rake in billions a year under the guise of “self-help” and the “way to liberation”.
 The problem is, most are actually a part of the problem.
 Let’s consider some of the more basic ideas presented: “we are all One”, “everything is perfect”, “it’s all an illusion”, “you create your own reality”.
 Now, Ultimately, these are all True on some level.
-For instance, It almost goes without saying that we cannot be anything other than One with everyone and everything; we all breath the same air, share the same resources, and live in the same universe; in which, at the foundational levels of the most innate physics everything must be in perfect harmony; in order to keep our very convincing illusiontogether; wherein we, collectively, and mostly to our horror and disfavor, create our abject collective reality that perpetuates and enables poverty, starvation, war, corporatism, pathocracy, environmental abuse, service-to-self as a “virtue”, and the brazen worship of a culture of superficial glamour, excess, and material gratification.
+For instance, It almost goes without saying that we cannot be anything other than One with everyone and everything; we all breath the same air, share the same resources, and live in the same universe; in which, at the foundational levels of the most innate physics everything must be in perfect harmony; in order to keep our very convincing illusion together; wherein we, collectively, and mostly to our horror and disfavor, create our abject collective reality that perpetuates and enables poverty, starvation, war, corporatism, pathocracy, environmental abuse, service-to-self as a “virtue”, and the brazen worship of a culture of superficial glamor, excess, and material gratification.
 Nevertheless, even where these lovely, albeit oversimplified ideas hold the potential for becoming a practical Realization, we must understand one thing: we do not suddenly jump to that Realization just by being told something we prefer to feel is True!
 You may hype yourself up into believing that such ideas are True, but that still doesn’t mean you’ve Realized it.

-This is very convenient since Luther built his ideas on the predication that Christ already atoned for the sins of all (“official”) Christians so that they may be “beyond morality”, never needing to worry about their past sins, nor their future ones, because the Big Cheese has got your back — enabling you to be as wretched as you like, so long as we’ve dunked your head in a pool of water.
+This is very convenient since Luther built his ideas on the predication that Christ already atoned for the sins of all (“official”) Christians so that they may be “beyond morality”.
+In this idea, Christians never needing to worry about their past sins, nor their future ones, because the Big Cheese has got your back — enabling you to be as wretched as you like, so long as we’ve dunked your head in a pool of water.
 Nice idea!
-The most ironical thing about all this is that the one thing that could never possibly be tolerated — the one sin that would surely condemn you to Hell, despite the apparently flimsy notion that you are “free from sin in Jesus Christ” — is doing anything to logically reconcile your lack of True Understanding or Realize Truth!
+The most ironical thing about all this is that the one thing that could never be tolerated — the one sin that would surely condemn you to Hell, despite the apparently flimsy notion that you are “free from sin in Jesus Christ” — is doing anything to logically reconcile your lack of True Understanding or Realize Truth!
 And the more extreme proponents of Christian dogma are quite fervent in their rejection of methods of exploration into the deeper nature of Reality: no science; no meditation; no critical thinking; no deep Self-Work; no consideration whatsoever of the ideas you are expected to blinding believe and honor instead of your God-given reason and capacity for objective rationale!
 That would be “doubting the validity of your Salvation”.
 Now, does that make any sense at all?
 That’s OK!
 Remember, it is your “duty as a Christian to rid yourself of reason”.
 (By the way, I am making an assertive distinction between the “Teachings of Jesus” and modern Christianity).

 And that’s not to say that Faith is wrong, just that Real Faith means having the Faith that an earnest exploration of what you believe is mandated in the acknowledgment that the idea is good enough to have Faith in.
 If we are so threatened by fact-facing and critical thinking about our ideas, they must be pretty flimsy ideas to begin with.
 And if those ideas actually represent Truth, then surely an objective endeavor into True Understanding cannot thwart them.
 Who has considered that?